 PhD in Biomedical Sciences

 Upon matriculation, students in the biomedical sciences graduate program must take the First Year Core Curriculum that lays the foundation for subsequent coursework and research training in a specific PhD program.
 The components of the 3-semester curriculum are described below.
 The College of Graduate Studies requires all students to demonstrate proficiency in statistical methods, either by enrolling in Applied Biostatistics and Experimental Design (BMTRY 723) or via a previous graduate level course in biostatistics.
-After the First Year Core Curriculum (FYCC), T-COHR trainees are required to take 2 craniofacial biology courses: Cell and Molecular Biology of Mineralized Tissues and Advanced Oral Microbiology and Immunology (3 credits each).
-Subsequently, they must take a minimum of 2 additional electives of upper level graduate courses (3 credits each).
-T-COHR trainees are required to submit individual NRSA F31 applications as soon as they are ready, generally during their 3rd year of study.
+After the First Year Core Curriculum (FYCC), T-COHR trainees are required to take advanced courses in oral health sciences.
+T-COHR trainees are required to submit individual NRSA F31 applications as soon as they are ready, generally during their third year of study.